 The transmission and reception of SLSS (and PSBCH) is an optional V2X UE capability, and they can be transmitted on one or multiple synchronization carriers.

 A UE which is deriving its own synchronization from eNB or GNSS can be configured by the network to transmit SLSS on a synchronization carrier, or the network can permit it to do so if the RSRP of a reference cell falls below a threshold.
 If the network is not available, and the UE is synchronized to GNSS, it will transmit SLSS if permitted by its pre-configuration.
 When such a UE does not have GNSS synchronization, it will transmit SLSS, if permitted by its pre-configuration, while it cannot find a SyncRef UE with sufficiently high S-RSRP.
-Full details of the conditions for SLSS transmission are specified in [10, section 5.10.7.2].
+Full details of the conditions for SLSS transmission are specified in 3GPP TS 36.331 [10, section 5.10.7.2].

 In a V2X system, there can be a variety of UEs which are deriving synchronization from different sources, and since a UE can transmit SLSS on multiple carriers, it can have different synchronization sources among them.
 SLSS is therefore transmitted in different subframes depending on what synchronization source the UE is using.
 The system can be configured with either two or three different offsets with respect to the start of the 160 ms PSBCH period can be defined, which can allow different subframes for transmission according to whether the UE is synchronized to GNSS, eNB, or another SyncRef UE.